Entanglement dynamics in $\kappa$-deformed spacetime: Entanglement dynamics of two atoms with the environment-induced interatomic interaction

 \subsection{Entanglement dynamics of two uniformly moving atoms}

-Now we reconsider the above case while assuming that the two atoms move with a uniformly speed.
-When the two-atom system moves uniformly in $\kappa$-deformed spacetime, inserting Eqs.~(\ref{trajectories1})-(\ref{deformed Fourier0}) into Eq.~(\ref{Hilbert transform}), we can calculate the corresponding Hilbert transform of the correlation function as
+Now, we reconsider the aforementioned case while assuming that the two atoms move with a uniform speed.
+When the two-atom system moves uniformly in $\kappa$-deformed spacetime, by inserting Eqs.~(\ref{trajectories1})--(\ref{deformed Fourier0}) into Eq.~(\ref{Hilbert transform}), we can calculate the corresponding Hilbert transform of the correlation function as follows: